TOMTOBIN1976/ict2assignment/README.md

 An open web API, The Movie DataBase (https://developers.themoviedb.org/3/getting-started/introduction), is the data source for the app.

+Individual componets are developed as stories and can be viewed using storybook (details on running storybook detailed in setup requirements section below)

+Storybook - is a development environment for React components.
+This allows components to be developed and tested individually.

 ## Setup requirements.

 Download zip file of project to your local location.